The complex heavy-quark potential with the Gribov-Zwanziger action: Introduction

-In the study of hot QCD matter, there are three scales of the system: hard scale, i.e., temperature $(T)$, (chromo)electric $gT$, and (chromo)magnetic scale $(g^2T)$, where $g$ is the QCD coupling.
-Hard thermal loop (HTL) resummed perturbation theory deals with the hard scale $T$ and the soft scale $gT$ but breaks down at magnetic scale $(g^2T)$, known as Linde problem~\cite{Linde:1980ts, Gross:1980br}.
+In the study of hot QCD matter, there are three scales of the system: hard scale, i.e., temperature $(T)$, (chromo) electric $gT$, and (chromo)magnetic scale $(g^2T)$, where $g$ is the QCD coupling.
+Hard thermal loop (HTL) resummed perturbation theory deals with the hard scale $T$ and the soft scale $gT$ but breaks down at magnetic scale $(g^2T)$, known as Linde problem~\cite{Linde:1980ts,Gross:1980br}.
 The physics in the magnetic scale is related to the nonperturbative nature.
 LQCD is appropriate to probe the nonperturbative behavior of QCD.
 Due to the difficulties in the computation of dynamical quantities with LQCD, it is useful to have an alternate technique to incorporate nonperturbative effects, which can be derived in a more analytical way, as in resummed perturbation theory.
 A formalism has been developed to incorporate the nonperturbative magnetic screening scale by employing the Gribov-Zwanziger (GZ) action~\cite{Gribov:1977wm,Zwanziger:1989mf} and it regulates the magnetic IR behavior of QCD.
+As discussed in ref.~\cite{Zwanziger:2006sc}, the Gribov parameter is nonzero in the deconfined phase and GZ action relavant in deconfined phase of nuclear matter.
 Since the gluon propagator with the GZ action is IR improved, this imitates confinement, causing the calculations to be more consistent with the results of functional methods and LQCD.
-Heavy quark diffusion coefficients~\cite{Madni:2022bea}, quark number susceptibility and dilepton rate~\cite{Bandyopadhyay:2015wua}, quark dispersion relations~\cite{Su:2014rma}, correlation length of mesons~\cite{Sumit:2023hjj} have been studied using GZ action.
-Recent progress can be found in Refs.~\cite{Sobreiro:2005ec, Vandersickel:2012tz, Dudal:2008sp, Capri:2016aqq, Gotsman:2020mpg, Justo:2022vwa,Canfora:2013kma}.
+Equation of state of gluon plasma, thermodynamics and kinetic theories are well studied within GZ framework at finite temperature~\cite{Zwanziger:2006sc,Begun:2016lgx}.
+Heavy quark diffusion coefficients~\cite{Madni:2022bea}, quark number susceptibility and dilepton rate~\cite{Bandyopadhyay:2015wua}, quark dispersion relations~\cite{Su:2014rma}, quark-antiquark potential~\cite{Wu:2022nbv}, correlation length of mesons~\cite{Sumit:2023hjj} have been investigated using GZ action.
+Recent progress can be found in Refs.~\cite{Sobreiro:2005ec,Vandersickel:2012tz,Dudal:2008sp,Capri:2016aqq,Gotsman:2020mpg,Justo:2022vwa,Canfora:2013kma,Dudal:2019ing}.